WICG/Realms-Initialization-Control/README.md

 ## "What's Same Origin Regulation Policy?"

 This is a proposal for some API serving a **security** need to allow programmers to regulate and control "non-top same-origin realms"
-(also known as iframes, tabs, popups, etc) in terms of how they shape up when being created within a certain application.
+(also known as iframes, tabs, windows, etc) in terms of how they shape up when being created within a certain application.

 The most basic premise for this proposal is that an application should have the **privilage** to fully configure its environment to **any desired resolution** before loading any other internal/external JS code - **for whatever reason**.